vitorm04/docs.pt-br/docs/architecture/containerized-lifecycle/design-develop-containerized-apps/build-aspnet-core-applications-linux-containers-aks-kubernetes.md

 ## <a name="register-the-solution-in-the-azure-container-registry"></a>Registrar a solução no Registro de Contêiner do Azure

 Carregue a imagem em um registro do Docker, como o [ACR (Registro de Contêiner do Azure)](https://azure.microsoft.com/services/container-registry/), ou Docker Hub, para que as imagens possam ser implantadas no cluster do AKS desse registro.
-Neste caso, estamos carregando a imagem para um Registro de Contêiner do Azure.
+Neste caso, estamos enviando a imagem para o Registro de Contêineres do Azure.

 ### <a name="create-the-image-in-release-mode"></a>Criar a imagem no modo de versão